YusseffRuiz/Adaptive_RL/README.md

 - SAC: Best used in tasks requiring robust exploration, where a stochastic policy can adapt better to uncertain environments.
 - MPO: Ideal for complex environments requiring a careful balance between policy stability and adaptability.
+- PPO: Strikes a balance between performance and simplicity.
+It prevents large policy updates, stabilizing the learning process by clipping updates to the policy to keep changes within a fixed range, ensuring more stable and reliable training performance.

 **CPG**